17 Fun Things To Do in Algarve, Portugal

 The main beach on the Island is called Praia de Tavira, here you will find eateries serving fresh seafood, including Cataplana, a special Portuguese seafood stew of crabs, shellfish and fish in a garlic tomato broth.
 This beach also has a beach bar, parasols and sun lounges for hire.

 If you are looking for fewer crowds then head to Praia de Terra Estreita and Praia do Barrie.
 At the latter you can visit the sculptural Anchor Graveyard, decaying anchors emerging from the white sands create a dramatic display.

 Best Place to Stay: Vila Gale Albacora ****

 Top Activity To Do: Visit Benagil Cave

 12. Praia da Batata – Lagos

-Affectionately known locally as the ‘potato beach’, Praia da Batata is located next to Bandeira Fort in Lagos, just a stone’s throw away from the heart of the town centre and around a ten minute walk from Lagos Marina.
+Affectionately known locally as the ‘potato beach’, Praia da Batata is located next to Bandeira Fort in Lagos, just a stone’s throw away from the heart of the town center and around a 10-minute walk from Lagos Marina.

 Praia da Batata isn’t the biggest beach in Lagos and it gets pretty busy over the summer months, but its location makes it ideal for a quick trip to the beach, and there’s plenty of shade if you need to get away from the sun.